AlexiLJ/CIFretriver/README.md

 1. Make sure to get MP API KEY, to do so you need to register on https://next-gen.materialsproject.org/;
-2. Install requirements with python -m pip install -r  requirements.txt or look at https://pymatgen.org/installation.html if you have any installation issues or MacOS;
+2. Install requirements with python -m pip install -r  requirements.txt Maybe Microsoft C++ Build Tools must be installed, if you use Windows. or look at https://pymatgen.org/installation.html if you have any installation issues or MacOS;
 3. Run main.py module, it will demand the API KEY you've got and then creates config.json file required for API authentication;